astropy/pyvo/docs/dal/index.rst

 Datalink
 --------

-Datalink lets operators associate multiple artefacts with a dataset.
+Datalink lets operators associate multiple artifacts with a dataset.
 Examples include linking raw data, applicable or applied calibration data, derived datasets such as extracted sources, extra documentation, and much more.